DavidWells/davidwells.io-v1/content/blog/2016-05-03-using-alfred-speed-common-developer-tasks.md

 https://www.youtube.com/watch?v=hPRCGlu_Fkw

-Here is the [github alfred extension](https://github.com/gharlan/alfred-github-workflow) I demonstrated in the video.
-It's handy for jumping to github repos & checking on issues you have assigned etc.
+Here is the [GitHub alfred extension](https://github.com/gharlan/alfred-github-workflow) I demonstrated in the video.
+It's handy for jumping to GitHub repos & checking on issues you have assigned etc.

 Also, check out this [collection of Alfred 2 workflows that will rock your world](https://github.com/zenorocha/alfred-workflows).